 Note: Psyc 203 does not count toward the minimum requirements for the Major or Honours in Psychology.
 Psyc 200 (Principles of Psychology I) and Psyc 201 (Principles of Psychology II) are the prerequisite courses for all psychology courses except Psychology 305.
 Psyc 203 cannot be used in place of Psyc 200 or Psyc 201 for prerequisite purposes.

-Required Textbook and Internet Resources
+Required Textbook

-- 1. Textbook: Meyers, David G. (2012).
+Textbook: Meyers, David G. (2012).
 Psychology in Everyday Life.
 (2nd Edition).
-New York, NY: Worth Publishers. - 2.
-Internet: PsychPortal for Psychology in Everyday Life.
-(2nd Edition).
 New York, NY: Worth Publishers.
+Available at the University of Calgary Bookstore.